Bayreuth's most beautiful sides: From baroque to bathing fun

 Franconian beer and hearty delicacies in the traditional inn

-Get to know Bayreuth with the "Hin & Hören" podcast!
-Listen in and let yourself be inspired to take a walk through the city the small Bavarian town.
+Get to know Bayreuth even better - with the "Hin & Hören" podcast!
+Simply listen in and let yourself be inspired on a walk through the city.

 Turm-des-alten-Schlosses-(c)-Bayreut-de_BiB_Mike-Schwalbach